 If you have experienced weight loss, sometimes the body reads this as stress.
 The way your hormones may respond echoes something similar to fight-or-flight where your body goes into conservation mode, focusing on making the “immediately necessary” hormones and potentially preventing menstruating (28).

 Remember to eat a balanced diet with lots of real, whole foods.

 If you are missing periods or only spotting, and you are open to eating animal foods, see what happens if you reintroduce some well-sourced animal proteins.
-If you don’t eat animal foods, see if you can find supplements for the missing iron, and vitamins, and eat healthy fats like avocado, olives and coconut.
+If you don’t eat animal foods, see if you can find supplements for the missing iron, and vitamins, and eat healthy fats like avocado, olives, and coconut.

 There are also many practitioners that use dietary changes to help you make your period better!
-Check em out!

 While we are so often taught the importance of movin’ and groovin’, it is also possible to overexercise.
 Overexercise (especially in conjunction with a restrictive diet) can induce your body’s stress response and, yes, mess with your cycle (31).
 Too much exercise can also lead to being underweight or losing weight which we mention the effects of above.

 Try softer movement practices on some days like gentle yoga (hatha or restorative.
 Not hot yoga, vinyasa or flow!)

 Certain medications’ side effects include changes to the menstrual cycle.
 Here’s a shortlist from the University of Michigan Health System of cycle-impacting meds: